Poofjunior/HardwareModules/SPI_EncoderReader/README.md

 in the following form:

     Master writes cs low.
-    Master writes starting reg 0x00 to access the beg Master reads four bytes and assembles to form a 32-bit int. (encoderA) Master reads four more bytes and assembles to form a 32-bit int. (encoderB) Master writes cs high.
+    Master writes starting reg 0x00 to access the beginning of the data.
+    Master reads four bytes and assembles to form a 32-bit int. (encoderA) Master reads four more bytes and assembles to form a 32-bit int. (encoderB) Master writes cs high.